-For most, it just means a few small changes...
+For most, it just means a few small changes ...

-Most pregnant women who work have no problems during their pregnancy.
+In general, pregnant women who work have no extra problems during their pregnancy.
 Most jobs do not pose concerns during a pregnancy.
-A few small changes at work can make a big difference to your comfort and to the health of your unborn baby.
-Continuing to work while pregnant can provide you with confidence as a productive worker, access to medical benefits, support from co-workers, self-esteem, plus that important pay cheque!
+A few small changes at work can make a big difference to your health and the health of your unborn baby.
+Continuing to work while pregnant can provide you with confidence as a productive worker, access to medical benefits, support from coworkers, self-esteem, plus that important pay cheque!

-For some, there are bigger changes...
+For some, there are bigger changes ...

-Some women must stop working or must change to a different type of work during their pregnancy.
-This can be due to serious risks at work, problems with a previous pregnancy or problems during the current pregnancy.
+Some women should stop working or change to a different type of work during their pregnancy.
+This can be due to serious risks at work, problems with a previous pregnancy or problems during pregnancy.

-STEPS TO A HEALTHY PREGNANCY AT WORK
+Steps to a Healthy Pregnancy at Work

-1. Read this brochure
+- 1. Read this brochure.

-2. Talk to your health care provider to:
+- 2. Talk to your health care provider to:

-- Provide you with advice and additional information about your work - Assess your health and your pregnancy
+- Provide you with advice and additional information about your work

+- Assess your health and your pregnancy

-3. Talk to people at work to:
+- 3. Talk to people at work to:

-- Find out about possible risks at work - Find out about special programs, services, leaves and benefits
+- Find out about possible risks at work

+- Find out about special programs, services, leaves and benefits